-The 700 Greater Kaybob drilling locations referenced include: 7 proved undeveloped or non-producing locations and 78 probable undeveloped locations for a total of 85 booked locations with the balance being unbooked locations.
-The 150 Placid drilling locations referenced include: 63 proved undeveloped locations and 35 probable undeveloped locations for a total of 98 booked locations with the balance being unbooked locations.
-Proved undeveloped locations and probable undeveloped locations are booked and derived from the Company's most recent independent reserves evaluation as prepared by McDaniel as of December 31, 2020 and account for drilling locations that have associated proved and/or probable reserves, as applicable.
+The 700 Greater Kaybob drilling locations referenced include: 5 proved undeveloped or non-producing locations and 77 probable undeveloped locations for a total of 82 booked locations with the balance being unbooked locations.
+The 150 Placid drilling locations referenced include: 48 proved undeveloped locations and 50 probable undeveloped locations for a total of 98 booked locations with the balance being unbooked locations.
+Proved undeveloped locations and probable undeveloped locations are booked and derived from the Company's most recent independent reserves evaluation as prepared by McDaniel as of December 31, 2022 and account for drilling locations that have associated proved and/or probable reserves, as applicable.
 Unbooked locations are internal management estimates.
 Unbooked locations do not have attributed reserves or resources (including contingent or prospective).
-Unbooked locations have been identified by management as an estimation of Athabasca's multi-year drilling activities expected to occur over the next two decades based on evaluation of applicable geologic, seismic, engineering, production and reserves information.
+Unbooked locations have been identified by management as an estimation of Athabasca's multi-year drilling activities expected to occur beyond the existing reserve bookings and are based on evaluation of applicable geologic, seismic, engineering, production and reserves information.
 There is no certainty that the Company will drill all unbooked drilling locations and if drilled there is no certainty that such locations will result in additional oil and gas reserves, resources or production.
-The drilling locations on which the Company will actually drill wells, including the number and timing thereof is ultimately dependent upon the availability of funding, oil and natural gas prices, provincial fiscal and royalty policies, costs, actual drilling results, additional reservoir information that is obtained and other factors.
+The drilling locations on which the Company will actually drill wells, including the number and timing thereof, is ultimately dependent upon the availability of funding, oil and natural gas prices, provincial fiscal and royalty policies, costs, actual drilling results, additional reservoir information that is obtained and other factors.